Samoa: 19th century

 The Germans, in particular, began to show great commercial interest in the Samoan Islands, especially on the island of Upolu, where German firms monopolised copra and cocoa bean processing.
 The United States laid its own claim, based on commercial shipping interests in Pearl Harbor in Hawaii and Pago Pago Bay in eastern Samoa, and forced alliances, most conspicuously on the islands of Tutuila and Manu'a, which became American Samoa.

-Britain also sent troops to protect British business enterprise, harbour rights, and consulate office.
-This was followed by an eight-year civil war, during which each of the three powers supplied arms, training and in some cases combat troops to the warring Samoan parties.
-The Samoan crisis came to a critical juncture in March 1889 when all three colonial contenders sent warships into Apia harbour, and a larger-scale war seemed imminent.
+Britain also sent troops to protect British business interests, harbour rights, and the consulate.
+This was followed by an eight-year civil war, during which each of the three powers supplied arms, training, and, in some cases, combat troops to the warring Samoan parties.
+The Samoan crisis reached a critical juncture in March 1889, when all three colonial contenders sent warships into Apia harbour, and a large-scale war seemed imminent.
 A massive storm on 15 March 1889 damaged or destroyed the warships, ending the military conflict.

 The Second Samoan Civil War reached a head in 1898 when Germany, the United Kingdom, and the United States were locked in dispute over who should control the Samoan Islands.
 The Siege of Apia occurred in March 1899.
 Samoan forces loyal to Prince Tanu were besieged by a larger force of Samoan rebels loyal to Mataʻafa Iosefo.
 Supporting Prince Tanu were landing parties from four British and American warships.
 After several days of fighting, the Samoan rebels were finally defeated.